 - Denied

-The Board denied earlier effective dates for the awards of service connection for trochanteric pain syndrome of the left hip, limitation of extension of the left hip, and limitation of flexion of the left hip.
+The Board denied the Veteran's appeals for earlier effective dates for service connection of trochanteric pain syndrome of the left hip, limitation of extension of the left hip, and limitation of flexion of the left hip.
+The effective date remains July 10, 2019.

 - Granted